teknopaul/libcdj/README.md

     int vdj_broadcast(vdj_t* v, unsigned char* packet, int packet_length);
     int vdj_update(vdj_t* v, struct sockaddr_in* dest, unsigned char* packet, int packet_length);

-or you can use the "managed" functions that handle CDJ messages for you, for example you can either

 To have `libvdj` manage sockets for you call either `vdj_open_sockets` which creates sockets for writing and reading the two broadcast ports and readin the unicast ports.